 Your toenails are lovely.

-The first half of the presentation is a mixture of cut-out (familiar to that of Lawrence Jordan) and traditional hand drawn animation retrospect of a children’s book from an older period.
+The first half of the presentation is a mixture of the cut-out (familiar to that of Lawrence Jordan) and traditional hand-drawn animation retrospect of a children’s book from an older period.
 The second half features the use of a live person implemented in the form of the moon fairy; a girl who misses home and needs a friend to assist her in reclaiming her wings.
 3D seems to have been used to give her clothing a stardust print.
 Sounds charming–it could have been, had the plot been strung together more systematically.

 Director Rezwan Shahriar Sumit made an absolutely interesting children’s short of a collective of stories from other children’s tale to cover all the bases for his tale–bats, witches, moon fairies, and spaceships, oh my!
 I wonder if Promp’s universe rests on an interdimensional plane, that would be a good explanation for all the curious events in the film.
-Aside from the oddities contained in the film’s sub plot which involved a curious affliction for painted toenails, the script overall suffered from a sufficient dialogue.
+Aside from the oddities contained in the film’s subplot which involved a curious affliction for painted toenails, the script overall suffered from a sufficient dialogue.
 The film’s narrator voice can be compared to Marge Simpson‘s chain-smoking sisters.
 Not the kind of voice I would like to hear during story time.

-Now that, would be awesome.
+Now that would be awesome.